howsoai/howso-docs/source/user_guide/concepts.rst

 Finally, after building the `Trainee` and `analyzing`, Howso Engine can be used for a variety of data-driven analysis applications.
 Often, these applications involve
 `reacting` to new data, which involves exposing the Trainee to new information and using the underlying IBL algorithm to make a prediction about that new information.
-This is equivalent to predicting or labeling in many traditional machine learning workflows, although `reacting` can be used for a variety of analyses, in addition to supervised learning workflows.
+This is equivalent to predicting or labeling in many traditional machine learning workflows, although `reacting` can be used to analyze data already added to the Trainee, in addition to supervised learning workflows.